Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the

 The number of gravitationally magnified GWs that are actually detectable per year at Earth depends on the sensitivity of the GW detectors and whether or not they are operating when the signal arrives.
-We construct $\pdet(\tM,\tD)$ for a given LIGO sensitivity using sensitivity curves based on \cite{Martynov2016} and take account of the impact of the orientation of the GW detectors with respect to incoming signals from close to LIGO's horizon following \cite{Chen2021}.
-We therefore write the total number of magnified GWs that are available to be detected per year at Earth if LIGO is operating as:
+We construct $\pdet(\tM,\tD)$ for a given GW run using LIGO (the most sensitive of the GW detectors) sensitivity curves based on \cite{Martynov2016} and take account of the impact of the orientation of the GW detectors with respect to incoming signals from close to the detector's horizon following \cite{Chen2021}. {Although we don't treat the sky localization of GW signals explicitly in this article, we stress that the Virgo and KAGRA detectors play a crucial role in reducing the sky localization uncertainties of GW detections, as for example demonstrated by the detection of GW170817 \citep{GW170817detect}.
+We return to this in Section~\ref{sec:observing} when we discuss EM follow-up observations.}

+We write the total number of magnified GWs that are available to be detected per year at Earth as: